ih8celery/libcmdparse/README.md

   building it requires CMake >= 3.0, Make, and a C++ compiler that supports C++11.

+  all tests depend on libtap++.

-  currently testing on your machine depends on libtap++ and uses a perl 5 script included in the lib/ directory of the project. this script is a workaround to using CTest. you can avoid using this script and run ctest instead. instructions are given in the installation section
+  if you want to run a more extensive test suite, debug tests are provided and run with `make debug`. currently *debug* testing on your machine uses a shell script included in the lib/ directory of the project. this script is a workaround to using CTest. you can avoid using this script and run ctest instead. instructions are given in the installation section